cedvdb/phone_numbers_parser/README.md

 ### Formatting

-Formatting is region specific, so the formats will vary by iso code to accomodate for local formats.
+Formatting is region specific, so the formats will vary by iso code to accommodate for local formats.

 ```dart